yonglinnnnnn/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of employee contacts in tech company
+* has a need to manage a significant number of employee contacts in a tech company
 * has a need to track team structures and developer allocations
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps